-Now, this may seem unrealistic and I have no idea what the actual set up is, but it’s amazing how creative your imagination becomes as soon as you lose your sight.
-We were guided across a rickety bridge, and I could hear the water trickling beneath us as we swayed from side to side.
-I was genuinely imagining one of those dramatic ‘Save me!’ scenes as I tried my hardest to walk slow and steady to the other side without falling off.
+It’s amazing how creative your imagination becomes as soon as you lose your sight.
+We walked across a rickety bridge and heard the water trickling beneath us as it swayed from side to side.
+When exploring a house, we listened to the